 “Before you bathe her, get a soft toilet insert and a step.
 While you’re running the bath, sit her on the toilet,” Chris instructs.
 If she does a wee, then you clap and celebrate.
 If not, you emphasise it’s okay and that you’ll try again tomorrow.

 After a week of the toilet at bath time, increase the amount of times you bring them to the toilet.

 Chris says this is also about language.
 Just before you go out, when you’re home playing or about to have dinner, say ‘let’s sit on the toilet before we do this.’
 “What you’re looking for in that week is that she maybe does a few more wees in the toilet.”

 Week 3 – Start toilet training

 Week three is toilet training.
 When you get up, you take the nappy off, and put undies on.
-Leave bathroom door open all day, but now you change the language you use.
-Instead say ‘Tell mummy when you need to go to the toilet.’
+Leave the bathroom door open all day, but now you change the language you use.
+Instead say, ‘Tell mummy when you need to go to the toilet.’

 Give her gentle reminders before you go out or start an activity by asking, ‘do you need to go to the toilet?’
 And if they say no, trust them.
 Meanwhile, have lots of changes of clothes on hand and if they need to go when you’re out, make sure you’re close to a bathroom.